Last updated date

 Phase I, Open-Label, Dose-Finding Study of TVB-2640 Administered in Combination with Enzalutamide (enza) in Men with Metastatic Castration-Resistant Prostate Cancer (mCRPC) [NCT05743621]

-Led by the distinguished Dr. David Nanus and Dr. Pier Vitale Nuzzo, this trial aims to contribute to developing a new treatment in mCRPC by targeting for the first time the intricate interplay between the Androgen Receptor (AR) pathway - which is the primary driver of lethal mCRPC - and the metabolic processes within cancer cells, particularly the FASN enzyme, its rate-limiting step.
+Led by Dr. David Nanus, this trial aims to contribute to developing a new treatment in mCRPC by targeting for the first time the intricate interplay between the Androgen Receptor (AR) pathway - which is the primary driver of lethal mCRPC - and the metabolic processes within cancer cells, particularly the FASN enzyme, its rate-limiting step.

 This is an open-label, single-arm, Phase I dose-escalation study that enrolls pts with mCRPC who are candidates to receive enza.
 The primary objective is to determine the maximum tolerated dose and recommended Phase II dose of TVB-2640 - a FASN inhibitor developed by Sagimet Bioscience - in combination with enza.
 Secondary objectives include safety, tolerability, pharmacokinetics, pharmacodynamics, and preliminary antitumor activity.
 Exploratory objectives include the effects of FASN inhibition on metabolites, genetics, and lipids in human blood and tumor tissue, to identify potential predictive and prognostic markers of response.